Donley County DWI Court Process

 First Offense

-• Other Requirements: Mandatory alcohol education classes, potential community service, and a possible ignition interlock device (IID) requirement.
+- Other Requirements: You may be required to complete mandatory alcohol education classes, perform community service, and potentially install an ignition interlock device (IID) on your vehicle.

 Second Offense

-• Other Requirements: Mandatory alcohol education classes, community service, and an IID requirement.
+- Other Requirements: Mandatory alcohol education classes, community service, and an IID requirement are typically imposed.

 Third Offense

-• License Suspension: 180 days to 2 years, but often longer.
+- License Suspension: The license suspension period can range from 180 days to 2 years, but in some cases, it may be longer.

-• Other Requirements: Mandatory alcohol education classes, community service, and an IID requirement.
+- Other Requirements: Mandatory alcohol education classes, community service, and an IID requirement will be imposed.

 Given Donley's population and Tier 3 status, specialized court programs like dedicated DUI courts or drug courts may not be readily available.
 Your attorney can advise you on alternative sentencing options, such as standard probation with required alcohol education and community service.
 In some instances, you may be able to fulfill these requirements in a neighboring county if Donley County does not offer them directly.